Yang Sung-ho: Biography

-At the 8th Congress of the Workers' Party of Korea, which was held from January 5, 2021, he was elected to the Executive Committee of the Congress and re-elected as a member of the 8th Central Committee of the Party.
+At the 8th Congress of the WPK, which was held from January 5, 2021, he was elected to the Executive Committee of the Congress and re-elected as a member of the 8th Central Committee of the WPK.
 In 18 January 2021, during 4th SPA Session, was also appointed to the Minister of Agriculture position.

+He was publicly dismissed on January 19, 2026, during a speech by WPK General Secretary Kim Jong-un, who said:

+"To put it simply, it was like hitching a goat to a cart, an accidental error in our cadre appointment process"...
+"After all, it's oxen that pull carts, not goats."